smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 Probably one of the more difficult joins to understand is the below usage of EXISTS.
 It is best to learn by examples and remember that EXISTS returns TRUE or FALSE and not a subset of records.
 The ON EXISTS will work with the INNER JOIN, LEFT OUTER JOIN, RIGHT OUTER JOIN, and FULL OUTER JOIN clauses, but not the CROSS JOIN.

-These statments will return TRUE and behave like a CROSS JOIN.
+These statements will return TRUE and behave like a CROSS JOIN.

 ```sql
 SELECT  *